I create interactive products used by people.

-From large-scale applications and mobile operating systems to small interactive widgets, I've worked as an advocate for user-centered design in many capacities: for small software companies and startups, as a consultant in my own design studio and as an employee at large corporations.
+From large-scale applications and mobile operating systems to small interactive widgets, I've worked as an advocate for user-centered design in many capacities: for small companies and startups, as a consultant in my own design studio and as an employee at large corporations.

 First, I seek and listen to gather requirements, understand goals, define assumptions and solve known issues before considering a systematic solution.
 My process always involves creating wireframes that show the optimal task flow and ultimately the end-to-end experience for products to be used by people.
-These wireframe storyboards explain a product's usage model - a digital wayfinding system to be learned by repetitive usage - including written scenarios that define the individual features and overall functionality for its target customers.
+These wireframe storyboards explain a product's usage model - a digital wayfinding system to be learned by repetitive usage - including written scenarios that define the individual features and overall functionality, and the visual look and feel for its target customers.